 - Determining training needs of staff - Appoint building coordinators for Emergency Response Teams - Inspect campus daily to identify fire hazards, such as, blocked doorways, burnt out exit lamps, etc. - Lock box on the Gates (off of Broad Street) and City of Lancaster, Fire Marshall has a key - Maintain excellent working relationships with the Lancaster Fire Department - Maintain written instructions on resetting fire alarms in dorm - Purchased a guard timekeeping system to replace the old Detex Time Clocks. - Annual Health Fair open to all faculty, staff, and students. - Conduct a blood drive annually. - Conduct first aid and CPR certification and re-certification training programs annually. - Holds various health awareness seminars for faculty, staff, and students covering topics such as HIV, Conflict Management, and Mediation. - Provide office space for the Neighborhood Police who conduct bike patrols through campus and the neighborhood. - The College has posted Emergency Preparedness Procedures in offices, classrooms, and conference rooms on campus. - The College has a telecommunications system on campus.
-It has the capability to send text and voice messages to all telephones. - The College has the Rave Alert software application to send text messages to faculty, staff, and students. - The College has an active Safety Committee that meets monthly to review safety procedures and develop training programs for faculty, staff, and students. - Emergency Operations Center is located in the Mellor Building.
+It has the capability to send text and voice messages to all telephones. - The College has the Rave Alert software application to send text messages to faculty, staff, and students. - The College has an active Safety Committee that meets monthly to review safety procedures and develop training programs for faculty, staff, and students. - Emergency Operations Center is located in the Mellor Building. - The college has hired a Fire and Safety consultant Part time to help with fire and safety initiatives

-ACCESSING ANNUAL FIRE SAFETY REPORT You can access the Annual Fire Safety Report by going to the following website: https://old.stevenscollege.edu/ICS/Campus_Life/Thaddeus_Stevens_College_Crime_Statistics.jnz The information will be under Fire Safety Information or by requesting a copy from our Business Office located on the Main Campus Mellor Building or by calling 717-299-7731.
+ACCESSING ANNUAL FIRE SAFETY REPORT

+You can access the Annual Fire Safety Report by going to the following website: https://old.stevenscollege.edu/ICS/Campus Life/Thaddeus Stevens College Crime Statistics.jnz

+The information will be under Fire Safety Information or by requesting a copy from our Business Office located on the Main Campus Mellor Building or by calling 717-299-7731.

-POLICE DEPARTMENTS CLERY REPORT
+POLICE DEPARTMENT CLERY REPORT